-The office is also responsible for managing the district website, intranet site and social media initiatives, as well as creating publications such as the annual report/calendar, the Communiqué employee newsletter, the Board Report board meeting summary, and other special purpose materials.
+The office is also responsible for managing the district website, intranet site and social media initiatives, as well as creating publications such as the annual report, calendar, Board Report board meeting summary, and other special purpose materials.

 Office staff members also represent the district on various community committees and at various community events, develop and implement communications and marketing plans for district initiatives, manage content of the district’s website, provide communication counsel to district leadership, and promote the great things happening in Westerville Schools through media advisories and releases, photography services, speeches, fact sheets and talking points.
 Staff members also helps facilitate public records requests that come through various channels including, but not limited to, e-mail and walk-in requests.

 The office also strives to effectively research, recommend and integrate the use of technology in all aspects of the academic program and district operations.
 The office is responsible for all information technology equipment, operations, support and maintenance within the district.
 This includes all servers, desktop computers, laptops, printers, infrastructure (such as routers, switches, and the Wide Area Network), e-mail and testing and deploying various software programs used throughout the district.